Luxury Outdoor Living Master Plan (San Diego 2026): Estate Design-Build, Costs & Phasing

-San Diego’s estate‑level outdoor living demands more than one‑off upgrades.
-This guide shows how to plan a whole‑property master plan that blends porcelain or concrete pavers, outdoor kitchens, pergolas, fire features, turf/putting greens, lighting, walls, and drainage—with costs, phasing, and permits spelled out.
-If you’re in Rancho Santa Fe, Fairbanks Ranch, La Jolla, Del Mar, Carmel Valley, Encinitas, Carlsbad, Poway, or Solana Beach, this is your playbook.
+San Diego’s estate-level outdoor living demands more than one-off upgrades.
+This guide shows how to plan a whole-property master plan that blends porcelain or concrete pavers, outdoor kitchens, pergolas, fire features, turf/putting greens, lighting, walls, and drainage with costs, phasing, and permits spelled out.
+If you are in Rancho Santa Fe, Fairbanks Ranch, La Jolla, Del Mar, Carmel Valley, Encinitas, Carlsbad, Poway, or Solana Beach, this is your playbook.
+For a line-item view of what fits at each budget level, see our $100k / $250k / $500k+ budget tiers guide.

 - Materials: Porcelain and premium concrete pavers for patios, walkways, pool decks, and motor courts.